biscuit-auth/website/content/docs/guides/RBAC.md

 deny if true;
 {% end %}

-Why are we loading data from the database and checking the rights here, while we could do all of that sa part of a SQL query?
+Why are we loading data from the database and checking the rights here, while we could do all of that as part of a SQL query?
 After all, Datalog is doing similar work, joining facts like we would join tables.

 We actually need to use both: a SQL query to load only the data we need, because requesting all the users and roles on every request would quickly overload the database.
 And we load them in Datalog because we can encode more complex rules with multiple nested joins and more specific patterns.
 Example: we could get an attenuated token that only delegates rights from a particular role of the original user.